 Famous people and characters named Rory – a popular name in pop culture

 There are a lot of famous people with the name Rory, which is perhaps why it continues to be so popular.

 We couldn’t possibly list them all, but here is a selection of famous Irish people and characters who are called after some variation of the Irish name Rory.

-In the world of sport, we have Derry FC midfielder Ruaidhri Higgins, Northern Irish golfer Rory McIlroy, Scottish Rugby Union player Ruaridh MacKenzie, Irish rugby star Rory Best, and Australian cyclist Rory Sutherland to name but a few.
+In the world of sport, we have Derry FC midfielder Ruaidhri Higgins, Northern Irish golfer Rory McIlroy (one of the best Irish golfers), Scottish Rugby Union player Ruaridh MacKenzie, Irish rugby star Rory Best, and Australian cyclist Rory Sutherland to name but a few.

 We don’t just see male Rorys in sport either – American figure skater Rory Flack flies the flag for the ladies in this category.

 In history, we see revolutionary Irish patriot Ruairí Mac Easmainn and Scottish nationalist Ruaraidh Erskine.